 July 12, 2025

-I have recently redesigned my website to take a more modern look, and thought I would share how I ended up with this result.
-I'm sure many aspects could be improved, as I have limited experience building websites.
-My requirements were the following:
+I have recently redesigned my website.
+It now takes a more modern look and remains simple.
+I thought I would share how I ended up with this result.
+Many aspects can be improved, as I have limited experience with building websites.
+Here were my requirements:

-To keep things easy to write and maintain, I chose to use Markdown, which is simple and powerful enough for my needs.
+To keep things easy, I chose to use Markdown as a format for writing up the content.
+It is simple and powerful enough for my needs.
 Furthermore it is easy to convert Markdown to HTML with the python package markdown.
 Due to my very limited knowledge in CSS styling, I have heavily used chatGPT and I must say I was happy with the result.
 Below, I describe the structure of the code in more details.

 The main page is created with the following script: